-The Event Editor allows you to add linear events to dominant routes where route concurrences exist.
+The ArcGIS Event Editor allows you to add linear events to dominant routes where route concurrences exist.

 Concurrent routes are routes that share the same centerlines; that is, they travel the same pavement but are modeled with different measures.
-This relationship may have been created to model two separate routes with different directions of calibration, to model different directions of travel on the highway, or to model locations on highways where multiple routes converge into a common roadway for a subset of their paths.
-In the locations where these concurrences exist, you can choose a route that is considered dominant using a set of rules.
-For more information on setting up route dominance, see Configuring route dominance.
+This relationship may exist to model two routes with different directions of calibration, to model different directions of travel on the highway, or to model locations on highways where multiple routes converge into a common roadway for a subset of their paths.
+Where these concurrent routes exist, you can choose a route that's considered dominant using a set of rules.

-The Event Editor app allows you to add linear events to the dominant routes.
-For example, in the following graphic, there are three routes with route IDs: 100 with Name A, 200 with Name B, and 300 with Name B.
+The Event Editor app allows you to add linear events to dominant routes.
+For example, in the following image, there are three routes with route IDs: 100 with Name A, 200 with Name B, and 300 with Name B.

 The route dominance rule is set as the lesser the Route Name, the more dominant the route.
 Using this condition, route 100 is the most dominant route, and routes 200 and 300 have the same order in dominance.